factsmission/dcat-ap-ch-shacl/README.md

 ## License

-As prospective part of an [eCH](https://www.ech.ch/) standard the code and documetations in this repository can be used, distributed and further developed without any restriction by patents or licenses.
+As prospective part of an [eCH](https://www.ech.ch/) standard the code and documentations in this repository can be used, distributed and further developed without any restriction by patents or licenses.